OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### OWASP MASVS
 - V5.1: "Data is encrypted on the network with TLS.
 The secure channel is used consistently throughout the app."
+- V5.2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."
 - V5.5: "The app doesn't rely on a single insecure communication channel (e-mail or SMS) for critical operations such as enrollment and account recovery."

 #### CWE